-4.8 Pump - WC
+4.9 Pump - WC

 The WC on board is a commercially available pump toilet.
-The fresh water intake is opened and the contents are pumped out through the outlet valve.
+Without a holding tank, the fresh water intake is opened and the contents are pumped out through the outlet valve.
 See also the supplier's instructions for use.